9th September 2019

 I get a lot of questions about Self-Administered Schemes, so here are some of the typical questions I get asked about them, and a broad answer to help get some clarity around them.

-What is a Small Self Administered Pension Scheme?
+What is a Self Administered Pension Fund?

 Simply, it is an Occupational Pension most often set up for a single Director of a Limited Company.
 It is approved in it’s own right by Revenue (Revenue Approved) and contributions are invested as per the wishes of the Director, and in line with pension rules.
 A Self Administered Pension Fund must be approved in it’s own right.

 Who Can/Should Set Up A Small Self Administered Scheme?